BipulChau/scheduler/README.md

 ## Tech Stack
 React with Webpack and Babel for front-end
-Axios and WebSocket to communicate with server Storybook, Jest, and Cypress for testing
+Axios to communicate with server
+Storybook, Jest, and Cypress for testing

 ## Dependencies